 Kids may not physically outgrow their backpacks, but as with apparel, the footwear market is typically at an advantage during the back-to-school season because kids do outgrow shoes.
 Back-to-School is usually a time to buy new for the upcoming school year, but if a child is only going to the school building twice a week and not having gym class, a parent might hold off on buying that new pair of sneakers until the old pair is totally worn out or the child outgrows it.
 In addition, they might not need multiple pairs of shoes if their usual activities are different this year.

-Marketing, promotions, and inventory will need to be more targeted than ever.
+inventory will need to be more targeted than ever.

 The uniqueness of the upcoming school year brings with it a new set of needs that could pose opportunity.
 Parents who are buying backpacks may look for them to provide space for masks and sanitizers, along with other essentials that may no longer be shared within the classroom.
 Last year, we learned that kids’ backpacks are less price-sensitive than many other categories, so parents are not likely to balk at increased prices for added features.
 In order to maximize the opportunity, marketing to these needs will be critical.

 Schedules may change later in the year, bringing a potential lift in categories if kids physically go back to school and sports.
 Timing and regions will vary, so retailers and brands will need to be prepared to adjust merchandising at a local level like never before.

 Brands’ own DTC businesses, off-price players, and online retailers may benefit if consumers are uncertain about in-store shopping or feel in-store assortments are limited.
 Nearly half of parents and grandparents that have kids in school plan to do more of their back-to-school shopping online and less in-store than they did last year.**